Section Image

 Slow, steady growth in downtown Anadarko

 The low-slung, vintage brick buildings along Main Street, Broadway Street and Oklahoma Avenue in downtown Anadarko are banks, small businesses, boutiques and restaurants.
 “A lot of the downtown urban renewal happening right now is because the Indian nations are taking an interest in bringing businesses there.
 We’re not growing by leaps and bounds, but we are growing,” Wells says.
 He recommends The Soda Fountain Eatery for lunch.
 “We just call it The Eatery.
 You can’t find a parking space during the noon hour because it’s so packed in there," he says.
-Close to downtown, there’s a Dollar General and a Family Dollar.
+Close to downtown, there’s a Dollar General.
 There’s also a Dollar Tree and a Walmart Supercenter off Petree Road, a few miles away.

 Quick access to healthcare and highways

-Healthcare facilities, including Anadarko Indian Health Center and Rural Wellness Anadarko, formerly known as The Physician’s Hospital in Anadarko, are within about 5 miles of most homes.
+Health care facilities, including Anadarko Indian Health Center and Rural Wellness Anadarko, formerly known as The Physician’s Hospital in Anadarko, are within about 5 miles of most homes.
 U.S. Route 62 connects east to Chickasha, less than 20 miles away.
 Downtown Oklahoma City is about 60 miles away via Route 62 and Interstate 44.
 OKC’s Will Rogers International Airport is just under 55 miles away.
 Red River Public Transportation Service operates a demand-response bus service in Caddo County.

 Megan Quintin